Summer learning loss is real.

 - Complete the Challenge.
 Completing the Summer Challenge will keep your student involved in a learning program throughout the summer… and give them opportunities to earn more badges and win a prize!

-This year's Summer Challenge is all about digging deeper into the world around you.
-Join us to read, investigate and discover this summer.
+This year's Summer Challenge is all about appreciating the diversity of the world around you.
+Join us to connect, design and inspire this summer.